This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 When to Create a New Program Proposal

-- a change to the name of an award (with no change to the course content) [Note: Commonwealth government reporting requirements state that changing names of awards/programs will require a new program code].
-A business plan is not required, provided there is no change in AQF level or increase in unit value; or
+- a change to the name of an award (with no change to the course content) [Note: Commonwealth government reporting requirements state that changing names of awards/programs will require a new program code]; or

 - modifications to ensure AQF compliance that alter its level and/or length (volume of learning) requiring allocation of a new program code.

-(272) A Business Plan may be required for the establishment of a new program resulting from the major revision of an existing program(s).
-Refer to clauses 22-27.
+(274) A Business Case may be required for the establishment of a new program resulting from the major revision of an existing program(s).
+Refer to clauses 22-26.

 Minor Program Revisions